msyamkumar/cs220-f21-projects/p8/README.md

 ### #Q19: List all the genres of movies that Christopher Nolan has ever acted/directed in.

 **Hint**: Notice that this question is nearly identical to q15.
 However, using `genre_search_bar` together with `search_bar`, you can solve this question much quicker now.
-We expect that you will answer this question **without any explicit control strucures (loops, if statements)**
+We require that you answer this question **without any explicit control strucures (loops, if statements)** or you will lose points.

 ### #Q20: Which movie genre does the actress Kristen Stewart play the most?